doriansmiley/lotusJS/README.md

 lotusJS
 =============

-Inversion of control framework basaed on x-tag for developing HTML5 applications
+Inversion of control framework basaed on x-tag and lavenderJS for developing HTML5 applications